Deep Dive: Hybrid Systems – The Future of Extraction

 • Significantly more energy-efficient than conventional boiler machines

-• Compact design for professional use
+• Compact design with professional standards

 • 58 mm portafilter standard (wide accessory compatibility)